Skip to main content

 # Optional: Skyhook CLI (web UI supports all features)

-brew install skyhook/skyhook-cli/skyhook
+brew install skyhook-io/tap/skyhook

 Tool descriptions: